lains/stm32-linky-display/README.md

 ## Overview

-This repository contains a blinky-button project for the STM32 [Nucleo-144 development board](https://www.st.com/en/evaluation-tools/nucleo-f767zi.html) targeting the STM32F767ZI microcontroller.
+This repository contains a polling-based UART TX/RX sample project between two boards for the STM32 [STM32F469-IDISCO development board](https://www.st.com/en/evaluation-tools/32f469idiscovery.htmL) targeting the STM32F469NI microcontroller.
 The project uses:

 * GNU Make (Build System)
 * GNU ARM Embedded Toolchain (Compiler)
-* STM32CubeF7 MCU Firmware Package (BSP/Drivers)
+* STM32CubeF4 MCU Firmware Package (BSP/Drivers)
 * ST-Link or OpenOCD (Debug)

 ## Motivation

 I often need to develop software for STM32 microcontrollers and want to use GNU Make as the build system.
-While STM bundles example projects and templates in the STM32Cube packages (such as [STM32CubeF7](https://github.com/STMicroelectronics/STM32CubeF7)), the projects do not support GNU Make and instead support IAR, Keil, and Eclipse (Atollic or AC6).
+While STM bundles example projects and templates in the STM32Cube packages (such as [STM32CubeF4](https://github.com/STMicroelectronics/STM32CubeF4)), the projects do not support GNU Make and instead support IAR, Keil, and Eclipse (Atollic or AC6).
 These projects also don't include debug configurations.
 While I enjoy using those tools for navigating code and debugging, I prefer to manage the build system with human readable files.

 ## Existing Solutions